Madaniarias/Project_2/README.md

 ## Problem definition

-* Identify the audience
-* Identify the interest of the audience
-* What is the audience doing and currently have (status quo)
-* What's the problem with the status quo/what the audience currently has?
-* What's the need?

 The head of a local school in Japan is interested in maintaining safe levels of humidity and temperature inside and outisde the residences.
 The school has started to measure manually the levels of humidity and temperature inside each room and outside the residence, however at the moment this method has become too time cosuming and tedious to keep track off.
 It is also difficult for the head of school to maintain organizaed and analize the data in an efficient manner.
 The school is in need of a low cost sensing device for humidity and temperature and a custom data script that processes and analyzes the samples acquired.

 ## Proposed Solution